Minimalistic EU VAT Configuration in Dynamics AX

 - Any export of goods or services in or outside of the European Community is tax-free, but reported

-- An export of services is special: in accordance with Directive 2008/8/EC adopted by the EU Council any service rendered for customers abroad is subject to reverse charge
+- An export of services is special: in accordance with Directive 2008/8/EC any service rendered for customers abroad is subject to reverse charge

 - In the case of an intra-community (IC) delivery, goods and services are presented separately on the EU Sales List

 - On the contrary, goods and services delivered in the home country are reported together and should not be distinguished

 - Intra-community deliveries are reported separately from the foreign trade with the so-called 3rd countries (i.e. countries which are not the 28 members of the EU, e.g. Norway or Switzerland).
 IC trade appears of the EU Sales list, while 3rd country trade does not, but it is reported to the INTRASTAT instead.

 - Most of the countries apply a full rate and several reduced rates.
 The reduced rates are there mostly for the basic consumer services and goods (Austria: 10%).
 They normally do not affect enterprises, until the employees start reporting travel expenses.

 - A semi-reduced “hotel” rate of 13% stands out in Austria, but also in Switzerland and France for accommodation.
 Update 2018: 13% were reverted back to 10% in Austria, but I am going to keep it in my scheme.